andoowhy/EgoCS/README.md

     public override void Update()
     {
-        // For any GameObject with a Cube Component Attached... foreach (var bundle in bundles)
+        // For any GameObject with an attached Movement Component... foreach (var bundle in bundles)
         {
             var transform = bundle.transform;